bmjaron/phase_2_final_project/README.md

 ![residual_plot](https://github.com/bmjaron/phase_2_final_project/assets/115658357/e2f31500-edb3-47a6-afa7-a4e680d06bff)

-It looks like there is some curvature in the residual plot, a strong indication that our model isn't linear.
+It looks like there is some curvature in the residuals plot, a strong indication that our model isn't linear.

 ![partial_regression_plot](https://github.com/bmjaron/phase_2_final_project/assets/115658357/3e6d167a-7bbc-4c61-9c72-df5ae52a65f3)